RameshkrishnanV/rn-weatherapp-boilerplate/README.md

 ### Setting up environments:

-This project used "react-native-dotenv" library for enviornment setup(https://www.npmjs.com/package/react-native-dotenv), Create a .env file and add your Base URL and API_KEY, created .env.template file for referrence.
+This project used "react-native-dotenv" library for enviornment setup(https://www.npmjs.com/package/react-native-dotenv), Create a .env file and add your Base URL and API_KEY.
+For reference please check .env.template file.

 By default, This app has OpenWeatherMap APIs to fetch weather information.